loci456/email-address-generation-for-gmail-/README.md

 This program generates additional addresses for your Gmail account.
 All letters received to additional addresses go to your main mailbox.

 # How to use:

-  1. Enter your Gmail mailbox address before the "@".

-  2. Specify the required number of addresses to generate.

-  3. Set maximum symbol generation length.
+  1. Select an option from the menu

-  4. Wait for the generation process to complete.
+  2. Wait for the generation process to complete.
 All addresses are saved to a file next to the program.( name file : '      Gmail_generate.txt ' ).

 # Download :